404Wolf/webrtcdroid/srs.typ

 // abbreviations.
 You may wish to build a separate glossary that spans multiple projects or the entire
 // organization, and just include terms specific to a single project in each SRS.

+#print-glossary(
+  entry-list,
+  show-all: true
+)

-= Appendix B: Analysis Models
+= Appendix B: Analysis Models // alessandro

 // Optionally, include any pertinent analysis models, such as data flow diagrams, class diagrams,
 // state-transition diagrams, or entity-relationship diagrams.

-= Appendix C: Issues List
+= Appendix C: Issues List // wolf

 // This is a dynamic list of the open requirements issues that remain to be resolved, including
 // TBDs, pending decisions, information that is needed, conflicts awaiting resolution, and the like.